Vanshanium/Learning/Pyhton/School_Notes.md

 ##### 2. Comparison (Relational) Operators

-If and Else before this:
+If and Else before this (using grade code)

 Used to compare two values and return a boolean result.